SerachK/Protfolio_Projects/mr_fuzzy/mr_fuzzy_factory's_README.md

-- The first product the company published was "Mr. Fuzzy".
+- The first product published was "Mr. Fuzzy".
 This product provided a stable revenue growth over the years.

-- In 2013, the company launched the products "Love Bear" and "Sugar Panda", and in 2014, "Mini Bear".
+- In 2013, the company launched two more products, "Love Bear" and "Sugar Panda", and in 2014, the "Mini Bear".

 **This dashboard displays insights on the products ![cross sale](https://public.tableau.com/app/profile/serach.mayerfeld/viz/ProductsCrossSaleDashboard/ProductsCrossSaleDashboard?publish=yes):**